 - Expand requirements for scenario planning to meet the state's greenhouse gas reduction targets

-- Include new and expanded requirements for preparing local Transportation System Plans
+- Reduce some transportation planning requirements and include other new and expanded requirements for preparing local Transportation System Plans

 - Require cities and counties to reform parking regulations